Post job

 The duties of a desk support consultant vary on their line of work or industry of employment.
 Most of their responsibilities are likely to revolve around reaching out to clients through calls and correspondence, answering inquiries, troubleshooting, and providing corrective measures, all to attain customer satisfaction.
 Moreover, a desk support consultant may devise strategies to better communicate with clients, produce progress reports, and maintain accurate records of all transactions.
 Furthermore, it is essential to adhere to all policies and regulations at all times.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that help desk specialist responsibilities requires skills like "desk support," "phone calls," "client facing," and "pcs."
-But a desktop support consultant might use skills, such as, "desktop support," "pc," "laptop computers," and "encryption."
+For example, resumes show us that help desk specialist responsibilities requires skills like "desk support," "phone calls," "client facing," and "pcs."
+But a desktop support consultant might use other skills in their typical duties, such as, "desktop support," "pc," "laptop computers," and "encryption."

 A desktop support technician is responsible for troubleshooting defective computer systems, affecting its performance and efficiency.
 Desktop support technicians must be highly familiar with the technology systems and programming codes to navigate system applications and locate the discrepancy of the system.
 They keep documentation of the ticket issue and the resolution for reference and quality improvement.
 A desktop support technician also configures and updates computer systems and networks for better optimization, as well as conducting regular inspections and monitoring the efficiency of installed programs and patches.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from help desk specialists resumes, they are more likely to have skills like "desk support," "phone calls," "client facing," and "provide technical assistance."
-But a desktop support technician might have skills like "desktop support," "laptop computers," "user data," and "hardware support."
+The required skills of the two careers differ considerably.
+For example, help desk specialists are more likely to have skills like "desk support," "phone calls," "client facing," and "provide technical assistance."
+But a desktop support technician is more likely to have skills like "desktop support," "laptop computers," "user data," and "hardware support."

 An Information Technology Specialist, also known as a Computer Professional or IT Specialist, is responsible for the computer support of an establishment or individual.
 Most of the duties require extensive and proactive knowledge of Information Technology, such as in the aspects of network and systems administration, security and information, hardware and software management, troubleshooting, and more.
 The tasks of an IT Specialist are diverse.
 It is not limited to installation or activation, as it also involves monitoring, management, and analyzation.